ikloster03/audiopie/README.md

 npm run dev
 ```

-The `dev` script launches the TypeScript watchers for both the main and renderer processes and starts Electron in development mode.
+The `dev` script starts electron-vite dev server with hot module replacement (HMR) for the renderer process and hot reloading for the main process.

 ## Building installers